How to Handle Actions Class in Selenium?

 Obviously, the answer is ‘Selenium’.
 We can use it for performing such interactions with the browser through our automation script.

 How do we interact with the browser using Selenium test automation?

 The answer is ‘Actions Class’.
 Yes, the Actions class in Selenium provides multiple methods to perform a single action or series of actions in the browser.
 In this guide about ‘what is actions class in Selenium’, I will take you through the Actions class and its implementations.
 You need to find the corresponding WebElement using the best-suited Selenium locators so that you can interact with the element.
-Before we dive deep into this concept, let us understand the basics.
+Before we dive deep into the concept, let us understand the basics.

 What Is Actions Class In Selenium?